-Webinars are increasingly becoming a key part of the savvy marketers toolset and it’s easy to see why.
-InsideSales.com reports that 73% of marketing and sales leaders say webinars are one of the best ways to generate quality leads.
+Webinars are increasingly becoming a key part of the savvy marketers toolkit and it’s easy to see why InsideSales.com reports that 73% of marketing and sales leaders cite webinars as one of the best ways to generate quality leads.

-What’s not necessarily so easy is creating webinar content that will engage your audience and bring them back time and again.
-It can be intimidating creating high quality webinar content but it doesn’t have to be difficult.
+What’s not necessarily so easy is creating webinar content that will engage your audience and bring them back time and time again.
+It can intimidating coming up with creative webinar ideas for for high quality content, but we can assure you it doesn’t have to be difficult.

-One of the biggest mistakes marketers make when they start putting together a webinar is ignoring what the audience demographic is.
-Instead, they plow ahead with their latest big idea and then wonder why audience engagement was terrible.
+One of the biggest mistakes marketers make when they start planning a webinar is ignoring their audience’s demographic.
+Instead, they charge ahead with their latest big idea and then wonder why audience engagement was terrible.

 Take a little bit of time to determine what your target demographic is and then tailor the subject and webinar content to them.
-Not only will this make your audience happy, it will also make it easier to put together relevant content.
+Not only will this delight your audience, but it will also make it easier to pull together relevant content.

-It’s a win-win - great content ideas and a bit of relationship building with your sales team!
+It’s a win-win - interesting content ideas and a bit of relationship building with your sales team.

 When most of us think of online events we think of webinars.
-But that isn’t the only type of event and ensuring you’ve picked the right medium will go a long way to creating killer content.
+However, that’s not the only type of event and ensuring you’ve picked the right medium and format will go a long way to creating killer content.

-You have webinars, which are online presentations/seminars.
+You have webinars, which are online seminars/presentations.
 They can be for a small group to hundreds of people.
-One of the main features is the interaction between presenter and attendee - there is an opportunity for questions, polls, surveys etc. These are great for sharing knowledge with large groups of customers, CPD, and more.
+One of the main features is the interaction between presenter and attendee, as there is an opportunity for questions, polls, surveys etc. These are suitable for sharing knowledge with large groups of customers, CPD, and more.

 A webcast is typically a one-way flow of information broadcast to a large audience.
 The audience doesn’t necessarily contribute to the content of the webcast, which could include an audio stream, presentation slides, or video clips.
-Webcasts work well for broadcasting conferences, town hall events or product launches.
+Webcasts work well for broadcasting conferences, town hall events, panels or product launches.

 Virtual events are much larger in scale.
-Think about them like a virtual version of an expo or trade conference - they are great for reaching thousands of attendees.
-You can have multiple sessions, keynote addresses, 1:1 interaction and chat and much more.
+Think about them like a virtual version of an expo or trade conference, which makes them ideal for reaching thousands of attendees.
+You can run multiple sessions, keynote addresses, 1:1 interaction and chat and much more.